guptajiten/curtail-links/README.md

 ## Limitations
-1. Encoding: base64 (A-Z, a-z, 0-9, _-) - 7 char hash - 64^7 possible urls stored
+1. Encoding: base64 (A-Z, a-z, 0-9, _-) - 9 char hash - 64^9 possible urls stored
 2. Packaging: Use webpack to package the server, currently bundle exposes all JS code
 3. Performance: Will need to generate load test to see latencies
-4. Vulneribility: Server can be made busy with false gets/posts asere is no rate limit
+4. Vulneribility: Server can be made busy with false gets/posts as there is no rate limit
 5. Monitoring: Currently the server start relies on console logs and needs monitoring with metrics and also by exposing health ports